 Amos Parrish was a charismatic retail sales and advertising manager who founded an eponymous consulting firm in the 1920s.
 Based in New York City, he promised to provide clients with scientifically-based retail merchandising analysis.
 The company concentrated primarily on fashion retailing and held merchandising clinics in New York attended by hundreds of retail executives from across the United States.

 The consultants. also published pamphlets, charts, books, and other materials that forecast fashion trends.
 An army of experts employed by the company predicted consumer preferences in advertising and apparel.
 Fashion and business journalists often relied upon Parrish for his quotable pronouncements.
 By 1930 the firm was at the height of its influence and wanted a lavish headquarters to illustrate the fact.

 An Art Deco Mayan Temple.

 It was an extraordinary concept.
-A full-colour terracotta skyscraper that embraced both the modern Art Deco movement whilst looking back to the Mayan temples of ancient Mexico.
+A full-colour terracotta skyscraper that embraced both the modern Art Deco movement while looking back to the Mayan temples of ancient Mexico.
 It was to be sixty stories in height.
-Parrish was concerned that if it was not to be not the tallest building in the world it should be “the most beautiful”.
+Parrish was concerned that if it was not to be not the tallest building in the world, it should be “the most beautiful”.
 The polished full-colour terracotta blocks were to be its only ornament.
 It would dazzle when silhouetted against the pale sandstone and limestone facades of Fifth Avenues more conservative buildings.
-Its interior was to be just as impressive, housing not just the offices of Amos Parrish, but the worlds finest couture houses.
+Its interior was to be just as impressive, housing not only the offices of Amos Parrish, but the worlds most elegant couture houses.
 It would have fashion stores, showrooms and auditoriums.